Blosc/c-blosc/RELEASING.rst

 Uploading
 ---------

-- Go to the downloads section of the blosc project in github and upload the source tarball.
+- Go to the downloads section in blosc.org and upload the source tarball.

 Tagging